Speakers and Workshop Information

 These classes are geared for homeschooling parents, plus we are offering one hands-on workshop for teens ages 12-18.
 Due to space limitations, no children or extra individuals will be allowed in the classroom.
 Make childcare arrangements early and sign up for the fun!

-OBJECTIVELY EVALUATING YOUR STUDENT'S WRITING
+OBJECTIVELY EVALUATING YOUR STUDENT'S WRITING - SOLD OUT

 Objectively Evaluating Your Student’s Writing